 Most people view debt in a negative light.
 But the prudent use of debt to buy income-producing assets is a proven path toward building wealth.
-I used this basic principle to grow my net worth from a negative amount to millions.
+I used this basic principle to dramatically grow my net worth in a fairly short span of time.

 In this article, we will cover how to use debt to create passive income.
 We will discuss in detail 6 ways you can do this.
 Here’s a preview of what we’ll cover.